For full access to this Web Site you’ll need to log in (click Control -> Log in).

 Welcome to Troop 754’s Web Site

 Thanks for stopping by!
 We are Boy Scout Troop 754 in Newbury Park.
-Our troop was started in 1972, and forty-two years later we are still going strong!
+Our troop was started in 1972, and forty-three years later we are still going strong!

 In 2014, we renewed our charter with 52 scouts and a bridging of new boys is right around the corner.
 We currently have 32 scouts fulfilling a troop leadership position or a position of responsibility.
 The troop is organized into 7 patrols.
 Our troop even has a band!